Court-Imposed Penalties Upon Conviction for AGFC Code Violations

-If, during any three-year period, a person accumulates 12 or more violation points, they will be ineligible to participate in any permit hunts conducted by the AGFC.
+If, during any three-year period, a person accumulates 12 or more violation points, the person will be ineligible to participate in any permit hunts conducted by the AGFC.

-If, during any five-year period, a person accumulates 18 or more violation points, they may have their hunting and fishing rights suspended in Arkansas.
+If, during any five-year period, a person accumulates 18 or more violation points, the person will be subject to an administrative suspension of hunting and fishing rights, privileges, and related licenses.

 |Points Accumulated in Five Years||Hunting and Fishing License Suspension|

 |37-75||3 years suspension|